isomerpages/pmo-nccs/_singapores-climate-action/National Circumstances/Impact of Climate Change in Singapore.md

 **Sea level rise**

 As a low-lying island, the rise in sea level poses the most immediate threat to Singapore.
-Much of our nation lies only 15 m above the Singapore Height Datum <sup><a href="#fn1" id="ref1">1</a></sup>, with about 30 per cent of our island being less than 5 m above the Singapore Height Datum.
+Much of our nation lies only 15 m above the Singapore Height Datum<sup>1</sup>, with about 30 per cent of our island being less than 5 m above the Singapore Height Datum.

-<sup id="fn1">1.
-Singapore Height Datum is the reference established based on the mean sea level determined at the tide gauge located at Victoria Dock in Tanjong Pagar between 1935-1937.
-It is used for height measurement in engineering and mapping activities.<a href="#ref1" title="Jump back to footnote 1 in the text.">↩</a></sup>
+<sup id="fn1"><sup>1</sup> Singapore Height Datum is the reference established based on the mean sea level determined at the tide gauge located at Victoria Dock in Tanjong Pagar between 1935-1937.
+It is used for height measurement in engineering and mapping activities.

 **Water resources**